-The provider services department manages telephone and written inquiries from providers regarding address and Tax-ID changes, contracting and training.
+The provider services department handles telephone and written inquiries from providers regarding address and Tax-ID changes, contracting and training.
 The department has provider services representatives who serve all of Molina's provider network.
 Eligibility verifications can be conducted at your convenience via the Availity Essentials portal.
-All Provider Inquiries will be responded to within 3 days and will be addressed within thirty (30) business days.

-Email:MCCAZ-Provider@molinahealthcare.comPhone:(800) 424-5891Fax:(888) 656-0369
+Phone: (800) 424-5891 Fax: (888) 656-0369